Medical consultation

 Drinking water

 Tap water is not recommended for direct consumption.
-Prefer bottled water or filtered water fountains (very common).
+Stick to sealed bottles or filtered water fountains (which are very common).

 02.